Colombia–Peru relations: Internal conflicts

-With both countries being plundered from the unstable situation in both sides since 1960s, Colombian–Peruvian relations significantly improved.
+With both countries being plundered from the unstable situation in both sides since the 1960s, Colombian–Peruvian relations significantly improved.
 Colombia and Peru share a long and uncontrollable border, which prompted militia group like Shining Path and Revolutionary Armed Forces of Colombia to become active against the elitist government, and growing drug trafficking activities.
 In response, Colombia and Peru have cooperated in their battles against drug cartels and various militia groups.

 Two countries also share similar threats from left wing terrorist groups, right wing terrorist paramilitaries, and its devastating war on drug cartels.

 As both countries stand still in the same struggle, increasing collaboration is expected in the future and Peru had sought to use Colombia's FARC experience to battle the Shining Path.

 Immigration movement

 Colombians formed at least 5% of population immigrating to Peru.
 Peruvians also formed a small immigrant group in Colombia.